yuvalmGS/gigaspaces-wiki-jekyll/xap97/cassandra-space-persistency.markdown

-{% summary %} A Cassandra Space Persistency Solution {% endsummary %}

-Cassandra Space Data Source and Space Synchronization Endpoint

-GigaSpaces comes with built in implementations of [Space Data Source](./space-data-source-api.html) and [Space Synchronization Endpoint](./space-synchronization-endpoint-api.html) for Cassandra, called `CassandraSpaceDataSource` and `CassandraSpaceSynchronizationEndpoint`, respectively.
+XAP comes with built in implementations of [Space Data Source](./space-data-source-api.html) and [Space Synchronization Endpoint](./space-synchronization-endpoint-api.html) for Cassandra, called `CassandraSpaceDataSource` and `CassandraSpaceSynchronizationEndpoint`, respectively.

-{% indent %}
 ![CassMirrorNew.jpg](/attachment_files/CassMirrorNew.jpg)

-{% endindent %}
+{%wbr%}

 {% comment %}
 For information about the two see: [Cassandra Space Data Source](./cassandra-space-data-source.html) and [Cassandra Space Synchronization Endpoint](./cassandra-space-synchronization-endpoint.html).